-Whenever I allow myself the quiet time of reflexion, the results are sometimes unexpected: Foreign findings lying there like fallen fruit; ripened, unharvested pomegranates ready to be picked up, weighed in ones hand; their shape, colour, texture inspected, broken open and their inner jewels eventually coaxed into essays, songs or poems.
+Whenever I allow myself the quiet time of reflection, the results are sometimes unexpected: Foreign findings lying there like fallen fruit; ripened, unharvested pomegranates ready to be picked up, weighed in ones hand; their shape, colour, texture inspected, broken open and their inner jewels eventually coaxed into essays, songs or poems.
 The American poet Robert Frost described his process of writing poetry in a similar way: He said that a poem […] begins as a lump in the throat, a sense of wrong, a homesickness, a loneliness.
 It is never a thought to begin with.
 It is at its best when it is a tantalizing vagueness.”
 This process is what I would like to call finding poetry.

 In terms of its reception, the Literature Nobel Prize winner Czeslaw Milosz claims that a poem not only demands this utmost focus from the writer but also from the reader – “reading a poem is, after all, always an exercise in attention” he writes.
 Alas, these moments are rare.
-Especially with the omnipresence of social media, the constant flood of mostly irrelevant emails and endless to-do lists, it is often very difficult to achieve the amount of necessary focus.
-Without even leaving our work space we become the distracted virtual flâneur, scrambling and scrolling through endless pages, filling our minds with digital clutter.
+Especially with the omnipresence of social media, the constant flood of mostly irrelevant emails, and endless to-do lists, it is often very difficult to achieve the amount of necessary focus.
+Without even leaving our workspace we become the distracted virtual flâneur, scrambling and scrolling through endless pages, filling our minds with digital clutter.

-But secretly, we all know that often these emails, messages, pages and social media sites offer a convenient escape from the tormenting, growing pains of a piece and to some extent much needed social contact.
+But secretly, we all know that often these emails, messages, pages, and social media sites offer a convenient escape from the tormenting, growing pains of a piece and to some extent, much-needed social contact.
 Because it is definitely not a myth that writing is a very lonely and sometimes frustrating process.
 Often, towards the afternoon my head often starts to resemble a scrap yard filled with piles of debris of the day – admittedly to some extent self-inflicted.

 Most writers write because they have to write.
 But it takes courage to follow your own musings, to hope for the pomegranate in meditation.
 Discipline to sit through the editing process is another necessity.
-Which is why the American writer Ernest Hemingway recommends bluntly: “Write drunk and edit sober”.
+This is why the American writer Ernest Hemingway recommends bluntly: “Write drunk and edit sober”.

 What happens when we surrender to these doubts of “usefulness” and abandon these creative musings?
 The Novelist Hubert Selby Jr. writes in his foreword to Requiem for a Dream “Certainly not everyone will experience this torment but enough do and have no idea what is wrong.”
-Furthermore he asks:
+Furthermore, he asks:

 What happens if I turn my back on my Vision and spend my time and my energy getting the stuff of the American Dream?
 I become agitated, uncomfortable in my own skin, because the guilt of abandoning my Self/self, of deserting my Vision, forces me to apologize for my existence, to need to prove myself by approaching life as if it’s a competition.
 I have to keep getting stuff in an attempt to appease and satisfy that vague sense of discontent that worms its way through me.

 Art is mostly free of purpose when it comes directly from the heart.
 This is basically what the French expression ‘l’art pour l’art‘ means.
-It expresses a philosophy that the intrinsic value of art, and the only “true” art, is divorced from any didactic, moral or utilitarian function.
+It expresses a philosophy that the intrinsic value of art, and the only “true” art, is divorced from any didactic, moral, or utilitarian function.
 So to dedicate time and energy to my musical poetry or to a whole solo album with my own song material meant to dedicate time to myself.
-To see and describe my interior as the “painting” or a building and to deeply examine these constructions of thoughts and emotions – it was to take myself seriously, my inner truth.
+To see and describe my interior as the “painting” or a building and to deeply examine these constructions of thoughts and emotions – was to take myself seriously, my inner truth.